With great power comes great responsibility.

 Like my Jekyll and Hyde post, I'm talking about Death Note's Light Yagami as a prime example of a trope common in sci-fi, fantasy and even horror.

-For those of you who don't know this anime series - perhaps my favourite of all time - Death Note is about a book (called the Death Note, surprisingly) which gets dropped into the world by Ryuk, a Shinigami-demon of death, out of boredom.
+For those of you who don't know this anime series - perhaps my favourite of all time - Death Note is about a book (called the Death Note, surprisingly) that gets dropped into the world by Ryuk, a Shinigami-demon of death, out of boredom.
 When a name and cause of death is written, that person will die in that manner.
 Light discovers this book and - rather than completely flipping out like any rational person - decides it's his duty to rid the world of evil people by writing their names in the book.

 This world is rotten, and those who are making it rot deserve to die.
 Someone has to do it, so why not me?
 Even if it means sacrificing my own mind and soul, it's worth it.
 Because the world can't go on like this.
 Light Yagami, Death Note